Mueller refers alleged scheme targeting him to FBI for investigation

 Reached by direct message on Twitter, Wohl denied having a hand in any plot to pay women making false allegations against Mueller.
 "I don't have any involvement in any investigations of any kind.
 I'm not quite that cool," he said.

-The allegations still took off as viral posts on far-right news sites known for spreading fake news and disinformation tied to Wohl.
-Gateway Pundit, where Wohl is employed as a writer, touted their “exclusive documents” about a “very credible witness.”
+The allegations still took off as far-right news sites tied to Wohl and known for spreading fake news and disinformation published viral posts.
+Gateway Pundit, where Wohl is employed as a writer, touted their "exclusive documents" about a "very credible witness."

 In a statement, Surefire Intelligence tweeted that it "does not comment on current, past or future operations, nor the lack thereof."